-The Virginia State Senate has approved a bill that, if enacted, would ban capital punishment for defendants suffering from severe mental illness.
+The Virginia State Senate approved a bill a few years ago that would ban capital punishment for defendants suffering from severe mental illness.
 The Republican-controlled Senate passed the bill by a vote of 23-17.
 The bill now moves on to the House of Delegates which is comprised of 51 Republicans and 49 Democrats.

 The bill defines “severe mental illness” as “active psychotic symptoms that substantially impair a person’s capacity to (i) appreciate the nature, consequences, or wrongfulness of the person’s conduct; (ii) exercise rational judgment in relation to the person’s conduct; or (iii) conform the person’s conduct to the requirements of the law.”
 The bill specifically excludes disorders that manifest primarily in repeated criminal conduct or are "attributable to the acute effects of voluntary use of alcohol or any drug."
 The "severe mental illness" determination would be made during the sentencing phase of a defendant's trial.
 The jury or the judge would be tasked with deciding, by a preponderance of the evidence, whether the defendant suffered from a severe mental illness at the time of the offense.
 If found to have a severe mental illness, a defendant would be sentenced to life in prison without parole in lieu of the death penalty.
 The bill would not prevent people with severe mental illness from being convicted of crimes.